Buildstarted/buildstarted.com/_posts/2010-09-29-htmlhelper-guide-for-mvc-3-part-2.md

 @Html.EditorForModel("AlternateTemplateName", "htmlFieldName", new { id = "some value" }))
 </code></pre>

-<h3>Results</h3>
+###Results

-<p>Results, again, depend on the template you design for them unless you're using one of the built in templates provided by MVC</p>
+Results, again, depend on the template you design for them unless you're using one of the built in templates provided by MVC

-<p><a href='http://buildstarted.com/2010/09/10/overriding-displayfor-and-editorfor-to-create-custom-outputs-for-mvc/'>More Detail</a> about custom templates in my previous post.</p>
+<a href='http://buildstarted.com/2010/09/10/overriding-displayfor-and-editorfor-to-create-custom-outputs-for-mvc/'>More Detail</a> about custom templates in my previous post.